 Systemic corticosteroids reduce the production of the chemicals that cause inflammation.
 In atopic dermatitis, the immune system responds abnormally, causing an abundance of chemicals that cause inflammation, redness, and swelling.
 Corticosteroids reduce the production of the chemicals that cause inflammation.
-Short-term use of systemic corticosteroids can help in severe exacerbations of eczema, including severe itching.
+Short-term use of systemic corticosteroids can help in severe exacerbations of atopic dermatitis, including severe itching.
 However, they have not been shown to control symptoms or induce remission long-term.1

 Although systemic corticosteroids can rapidly improve symptoms of atopic dermatitis, experts caution that their use should be time-limited and well-thought-out because of the potential side effects.
 A rebound flare, an increase of symptoms and severity of the disease, is commonly seen when systemic corticosteroids are stopped.
 Systemic corticosteroids also have significant potential long-term side effects, including diabetes, high blood pressure, gastric ulcers, weight gain, osteoporosis, skin thinning (atrophy), glaucoma, growth retardation, and uncontrollable emotional outbursts.1,2

 Patients who receive long-term systemic corticosteroids may require antibiotics for opportunistic infections and calcium and vitamin D supplementation.
 In addition, these patients may require blood pressure monitoring, regular eye exams, adrenal function tests, and testing to measure bone density (in adults) and growth (in children).1

 These are not all the possible side effects of systemic corticosteroids.
 Patients should talk to their doctor about what to expect with treatment.

 Importance of good skin care for atopic dermatitis